4ubr3ypwd/gravityforms-firstdata/readme.md

 [First Data Global Gateway e4](https://www.firstdata.com/en_us/products/merchants/ecommerce/online-payment-processing.html) service.

 You can install this plugin and get more information from [WordPress.org](http://wordpress.org/plugins/gravity-forms-first-data-global-gateway-addon).

-## Issue Tracker

-We use [Trello](https://trello.com/b/iaFkdo91) to track issues, you can sign up and participate at [https://trello.com/b/iaFkdo91](https://trello.com/b/iaFkdo91).

 ## How to Debug on Form Submit